The Fruits of Yggdrasil

 Yggdrasil Guest Lodge

-My Articulation of Love and Responsibility
+The Articulation of Love and Responsibility

-The world as a global village imagined in the flourishing economic years of the 90s suddenly shrank in size, in my case, to the island of Bornholm which turned out to be a wonderful container and incubator.
-In the midst of the turmoil, I felt safe and held, exactly where I was meant to be, doing what I was meant to be doing, without being able to name the destination of the forthcoming odyssey across the unknown seas.
-That summer, Danes were encouraged to holiday in their own country and Bornholm, cut off from Denmark in the Baltic Sea, soon became an exotic holiday destination.
-Therefore, I decided to set up a traditional Bed & Breakfast, offering visitors a direct encounter with reality by staying with the island dwellers and experiencing an unadulterated taste of the hidden treasures of Bornholm.
-I had in mind my own youthful unplanned travels when I met wonderful people and found accommodation by asking around or following the ‘vacancy’ signs put out in front of houses.
+The world as a global village imagined in the flourishing economic years of the 90s suddenly shrank in size, in my case, to the island of Bornholm which turned out to be both a container and an incubator.
+In the midst of the turmoil, I felt safe and held, exactly where I was meant to be, doing what I was meant to be doing, without being able to name the destination of the forthcoming odyssey that would take me across unknown seas.

 The Dilemma of Responsible Tourism